damnkyro/portfolio/README.md

 ## Portfolio Site
-This is the code for my website made with plain HTML, CSS and JS.
+This is the source code for my website made with sveltekit